open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         bin/daemon.sh start sip-portal

+18. Choose one worker machine to run management-console if you need to create/update/delete services and rooms on web page.:

+        cd Release-<Version>/
+        bin/daemon.sh start management-console

 ### 2.3.10 Configure VCA nodes as seperated machines to run video-agent {#Conferencesection2_3_10}
 To setup VCA nodes as separate machines, two approaches are provided.
 One is the network bridging provided by VCA software stack.
 The other is IP forwarding rules setting through iptables.